hiproz/clog/README.md

 # clog
-a log implementation in c
+a log implementation in c.

 you can use it in you c/c++ project,espesially in the embedded system development.

 # advantage